containerbuildsystem/osbs-docs/docs/multiarch.rst

   # All scratch builds have distribution-scope=private
   distribution_scope = private

-  # This causes koji_promote not to be configured, and for the low
+  # This causes koji output not to be configured, and for the low
   # priority node selector to be used.
   scratch = true